FullStackEmbedded/basura-pi/README.md

 For an installation manual on how to install the ultrasonic ranger sensor, see [RpiAutonomousCar](https://github.com/FullStackEmbedded/RpiAutonomousCar) project.

+The Basura trash can uses the ultrasonic sensor driver contained in that repository.
+The `UltrasonicRanger` class from that package is used as a driver and is bundled in this repository under `wheels/fse2017_robot-v0.1.0.tar.gz`.
+This class expects the ultrasonic sensor's trigger pin to be attached to the Pi's GPIO pin 15 and the echo pin to be attached to GPIO 14.
+If you choose to use other pins, the class will need to be updated accordingly.

 ### Setting up a Virtual Environment
 Set up a virtual environment in the project directory, e.g. in your home directory under `~/basura-trashcan`